 New Directions is a club for all youth in North Minneapolis between 12 and 19 years old.
-New Directions offers Advocacy, Counseling, and programs such as Tutoring, Hockey, Figure Skating, Religious Activities, Peer Counseling, Outdoor Adventure and Young Neighbors to promote personal growth and self sufficiency.
+New Directions offers Advocacy, Counseling, and programs such as Tutoring, Hockey, Figure Skating, Peer Counseling, Outdoor Adventure and Young Neighbors to promote personal growth and self sufficiency.
 Members plan monthly outings, raise money for club activities and help out in their community.
 (612) 588-9177

 North Minneapolis Hockey and Figure Skating